dvclmn/BaseHelpers/Sources/BaseHelpers/Documentation.docc/TextCore.md

 ## Regex

-The attributed range as described below, pairs with the `ThreePartRegex` above, and provides a mechism through which to identify where in the `AttributedString` the resulting matches are located.
+The attributed range as described below, pairs with the `Regex.TripleCapture` above, and provides a mechism through which to identify where in the `AttributedString` the resulting matches are located.